ryu-sugi/furima-35260/README.md

 | item                | references          | foreign_key: true       |
 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
+- has_one    :shipping address

 ## shipping addresses table